justanothercatgirl/Treez_nuts_2/readme.txt

-nothing special, just experimenting with binary trees, templates and cmake
+Nothing special, just me experimenting with binary trees, CMake, Git and stuff.

+Also why can't you separate definition and implementation of templated classes *crying emoji*